-Preparation is critical to getting through a stage race.
+Preparation is critical for getting through a stage race.
 Everyone racing is going to suffer, but starting under prepared the level of suffering is going to be much higher and less manageable, maybe not even fun.
 Depending on the length and terrain your skills and fitness needs will vary.
 Your training should start at least six months prior to the event.
-Check out our MTB Stage Race training plans.
+See our our MTB Stage Race training plans.
+We suggest starting with the Base plan 24 weeks before the start of the race.
+Once the Base plan is complete start the Build plan 12 weeks before the start of the event.

 There are a number of things to consider in your preparation